Defence Security Corps: Role & Function

 The DSC troops serve throughout the country also in the areas designated as field, high altitude, or operational areas.
 The DSC personnel perform duties and functions of armed security staff, static guards, searchers, escorts, and mobile patrols by night and day.
-DSC soldiers clad in either police khaki or military camouflage.
+DSC soldiers are clad in either Indian police khaki or military camouflage.

 DSC troops mainly consists of superannuated soldiers and Territorial Army personnel joined via re-enrollment or lateral transfer.
 DSC personnel are armed, and equipped and trained by the DSC Centre to deal with a range of situations.